Book tickets now!

-Book up, Book up! *snigger* The brilliant Chiddingstone Literary Festival is back for its third year and positively brimming with talks, workshops and performances for all the family.
+Book up, Book up! *snigger* Here’s what you’re doing on May Bank Holiday!
+The brilliant Chiddingstone Literary Festival is back for its third year and positively brimming with talks, workshops and performances for all the family.
 Among the stars appearing in May will be BBC news presenter Evan Davis, talking about fake news, Rebus author and UK bestselling crime writer Ian Rankin and creator of the Charlie and Lola series, the children’s Laureate, Lauren Child.

 I luuuurvee this literary festival which is in its third year and just keeps going from strength to strength.
 Set in the gorgeous house and grounds of Chiddingstone Castle there’s such an impressive line-up of big name authors coming to this pretty little village.
 Read on, my friends, read on…

 So you’ll probably recognise at least one or two faces from this line up, above and these are just some of the talented authors talking at the festival.
 I’ve created a little highlights list below.

 Adult Day – Sun 6 May

 What’s On?
 Wit and wisdom on topics ranging from Dr Zhivago to the life of a junior doctor, revelations about Royalist women and Detective Inspector Rebus, culinary inspiration, the consequences of crime for police and perpetrator, award-winning poetry, Anglo-American husband hunting and the learning power of persuasive writing.
 Also on offer is a whole day of life drawing classes.